murikistudio/simple-gui-transitions/README.md

 *"Simple GUI transitions to swap menus elegantly."*

-## WIP WARNING
-**This branch is a WIP (work in progress) to port the addon from Godot 3.x to Godot 4.x.
-Do not try to use it yet, wait for an official release.**

 This plugin gives access to the `GuiTransition` node which allows to transition multiple GUI layouts easily.
-Designed for Godot 4.x.
+Designed for **Godot 4.x**.
 See the example scene on `addons/simple-gui-transitions/example` to see it in action.

 ## Project Settings